Quilts must be clean, thread-free and in excellent show-ready condition; pet hair, smoke, or strong odors will disqualify an entry.

 Quilt Sleeves – All quilts must have a 4″ sleeve sewn (not glued) on the back.
 Category 900 and quilts smaller than 6″x6″ may have a 2″ sleeve.
 See this tutorial how to add a sleeve.

 Quilt Labels – Name, address, phone number must be on the back of each quilt.
 If judged, that information and any other personal information must be covered temporarily.
-The quilt number sent to you after registration close must be sewn on the bottom right hand quilt back corner (right hand side as viewed from the back of the quilt).
+The quilt number sent to you after registration closes must be sewn on the bottom right hand corner of the quilt back (right hand side as viewed from the back of the quilt).

 100 – Hand quilted – Traditional quilt appliqued or pieced (specify if hand or machine appliqued), regardless of size or whether hand quilted by maker or other.